garyttierney/dssp/README.md

 DSSP uses CIL as a high level language because the author appreciates the design philosophy of CIL and he decided that CIL is as good as any, even if it is meant to be an intermediate language.
 If you want to learn more about the CIL design goals then please see the SECILC documentation [1].
 Most of the arguments there also apply to DSSP.

 What CIL brings to the table and what other high level languages are unable to provide in a compelling way is the ability to write complex policy.
-Complex policy is required to be able to write policy for complex environments suchs as graphical desktop environments.
+Complex policy is required to be able to write policy for complex environments such as graphical desktop environments.

 The source policy oriented nature of CIL also allows DSSP to be truly modular.
 With module policy, policy modules are compiled individually and their compiled representations are linked together into the policy database.
 This makes dependency resolution impossible.
 Because there is no human readable policy involved at the point of linking.
 DSSP is modular and dependency resolution is useful because this.